ClickCease

 Windshield crack

 When looking for a new windshield, there are several choices to consider.
-OEM and aftermarket automobile glass can often leave car owners feeling uncertain, but it's important to understand that neither option is superior; each have their own advantages depending on the situation.
-To make an informed decision when replacing your vehicle’s cracked or chipped windshield, be sure to familiarize yourself with both automotive glass types before making your final choice.
+OEM and aftermarket windshield repair quality, automobile glass can often leave car owners feeling uncertain, but it's essential to understand that neither option is superior; each has its advantages depending on the situation.
+To make an informed decision when replacing your vehicle’s cracked or chipped windshield, familiarize yourself with both automotive glass types before making your final choice.

 OEM Windshields

-Once the glass has been made, it’s shipped out to the auto manufacturer, who then installs it into their brand-new line of vehicles.
-The company that made the glass gets to stamp their name and logo on the glass, but they are often short-term contracts, meaning a new manufacturer may end up making the same glass further down the line.
+Once the glass has been made, it’s shipped out to the auto manufacturer installing it into their brand-new line of vehicles.
+The company that made the glass gets to stamp its name and logo on the glass, but they are often short-term contracts, meaning a new manufacturer may end up making the same glass further down the line.

 Aftermarket Windshields

-Aftermarket windshields are different from OEM windshields in that they are made from a different auto glass manufacturer, typically from a company that hasn’t won a particular subcontract from your auto maker.
+Aftermarket windshields differ from OEM windshields in that they are made by a different auto glass manufacturer, typically from a company that hasn’t won a particular subcontract from your automaker.

-Once produced, aftermarket auto glass is suitable for replacing OEM windshields, often costing less while being almost exactly the same in every way.
-In fact, because aftermarket glass must meet government standards, auto glass companies spend a great deal of money ensuring the glass is as close to the real thing as it can get.
+Once produced, aftermarket auto glass is suitable for replacing OEM windshields, often costing less while being almost precisely the same in every way.
+Because aftermarket glass must meet government standards, auto glass companies spend a great deal of money ensuring the glass is as close to the real thing as it can get.

 The Differences